Boosting Neurogenesis: Nootropics that Cultivate New Brain Cells

 For years, it was believed that the brain couldn’t grow new neurons after reaching maturity.
 However, research has since revealed the process of adult neurogenesis—the brain's ability to generate new cells.
 This exciting discovery opens the door to methods for enhancing brain cell growth, particularly through neurogenesis nootropics.

-Now, let's dive deeper into the science behind how these natural nootropics boost brain health and enhance cognition.
+Now, let's dive deeper into the science behind how these natural nootropics boost brain health and enhance cognition, and which nootropics actually work to boost brain cell production.

 Nootropics may promote neurogenesis, the creation of new brain cells, to promote enhanced cognitive flexibility and function.